BodyLab LLC | Effective from: March 12, 2022

-Here, you will find everything about what we know about you, or rather, what we must know, such as when, where, and which data we collect from you, what we do with this data, how we process it, whom we must share it with, when we delete it, and what you can do about it.
-We, BodyLab GmbH, possibly along with affiliated companies or subsidiaries (hereinafter also referred to as "we" or "us"), take data protection very seriously.
-We strive to collect as little personal data as possible, only what can actually be used for providing our services and business activities, and to avoid anything unnecessary.
+Here you will find all the information about what we know about you, or rather need to know, such as when we register your data, what we do with it, how we process it, who we have to share it with, when we delete it, and what you can do about it.
+We, the BodyLab LLC, possibly along with affiliated companies and subsidiaries (hereinafter also "we" or "us"), take data protection very seriously.
+We aim to collect as little personal data as possible, only that which can actually be used to provide our services and conduct our business, and we refrain from anything unnecessary.

-collect and process personal data (also referred to as "data" below) in accordance with this Privacy Policy;
+• collect and process personal data (hereinafter also "data") in accordance with this privacy statement;

-generally adhere to the principle of necessity, according to which we collect and process only as many data as necessary for fulfilling the purpose.
+• generally observe the principle of necessity, which means we collect and process only as much data as is necessary for the purpose of fulfillment.

-In the course of our business activities, we acquire and process data, particularly personal data about individuals interested in our activities, our customers, related persons, website visitors, event participants, job applicants, possible recipients of newsletters or other publications, and other third parties (also referred to as "you" below).
+In the course of our business activities, we procure and process data, especially personal data about individuals interested in our activities, our customers, related people, visitors to our websites, participants in events, job applicants, potential recipients of newsletters or other publications, and other third parties (hereinafter also "you").

-Alongside this Privacy Policy, we may inform you separately about the processing of your data (e.g., in forms or contract terms).
+In addition to this privacy statement, we may inform you separately about the processing of your data (e.g., in forms or contract terms).

-If you disclose data about other people to us, we assume you are authorized to do so, that this data is accurate, and you have ensured that these persons are informed about this disclosure, as far as there is a legal obligation to inform them (e.g., by bringing this Privacy Policy to their attention in advance).
+If you disclose data about other people to us, we assume that you are authorized to do so, that this data is accurate, and that you have ensured these persons have been informed of this disclosure, insofar as a legal information obligation applies (e.g., by previously making them aware of this privacy statement).

-Please inform yourself directly with these providers about their offers, terms, and the handling of personal data from other services (such as external websites and social media) even if they are linked here.
+For information about the offerings, conditions, and handling of personal data by other services (such as external websites and social media), even if linked here, please refer directly to these providers.

 2. Who is responsible